 - Flat Bed Tray install

-Things we would do differently.
+Things we would do differently:

 - Order the camper without the Yakima tracks on the roof.
 Given the height of the camper and the weight of the roof, we don’t plan to store anything up there.

 - Order the clip on table for the Norweld tray.
-This options is still available.

 Order and Install Process

 - Self-Leveling lap sealant added to all the screws on the roof.
 After a leak in the roof, I removed all the screws in the roof and replaced them with new screws and lap sealant.
+Watch the video of our roof leak and repair.

 - Push button lights.
 Kait placed battery operated push button lights in different cabinets and compartments so we can better see the items inside.
 We use the one for our under bed storage compartment regularly.

 - Portable dehumidifier.
-To help control the dampness and humidity inside the camper, we run a small and quiet dehumidifier at night.
+To help control the dampness and humidity inside the camper, we sometimes run a small and quiet dehumidifier at night.

 - L-Tracks and Single Stud Fittings.
 I installed aluminum l-tracks around the camper to keep things secure while we’re driving down the road.